pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 - Stream Configuration.

 The most interesting task is to create the Stream Configuration (`streamConfig`).
 Like many objects in Pravega, a Stream takes a configuration object that allows a developer to control various behaviors of the Stream.
-All configuration objects in Pravega use a builder pattern for construction. [**Retention Policy**](pravega-concepts.md#retention-policy) and [**Scaling
+All configuration object instantiated via builder pattern.
+That allows a developer to control various aspects of a Stream's behavior in terms of _policies_; [**Retention Policy**](pravega-concepts.md#retention-policy) and [**Scaling
-Policy**](pravega-concepts.md#elastic-streams-auto-scaling) are the two important configuration items related to streams.

-The minimum number of Segments is a factor that sets the minimum degree of read parallelism to be maintained; for example if this value is set as three, there will always be three Stream Segments available on the Stream.
-Currently, this property is effective only when the stream is created; at some point in the future, update stream will allow this factor to be used to change the minimum degree of read parallelism on an existing Stream.
+Policy**](pravega-concepts.md#elastic-streams-auto-scaling) are the most important ones related to Streams.
+For the sake of simplicity, in our sample application we instantiate a Stream with a single segment (`ScalingPolicy.fixed(1)`) and without any kind of retention policy.

 Once the Stream Configuration (`streamConfig`) object is built, creating the Stream is straight forward using `createStream()`.
 After the Stream is created, we are all set to start writing